OpenCDSS/cdss-rest-services-examples/examples/excel/README.md

 [HydroBase REST Web Services website](https://dwr.state.co.us/rest/get/help#TechInfoHelp&#All&#gettingstarted&#jsonxml).

 ## Importing data to Excel from the CDSS REST Services
+[Excel](https://products.office.com/en-us/excel) is a spreadsheet program created by Microsoft.
+It's used to create grids of text, numbers and formulas specifying calculations, among many other things.

 ----
 ### Calling the query URL from a web Browser